 Our son Chip, his daughter Madisyn, his girlfriend Kim and his mom, ME volunteered to help serve free hot meals to 2400 Hammond residents.
 The event was called THANKSGIVING SERVOLUTION.
 Serving 2400 hot meals seemed to me to be a monumental task, but they were so very organized, thanks to Jason Granger from Soul’s Harbor, that everything went quite smoothly throughout the whole day.

 Lots of men were there at 4 am Saturday morning fixing smoked chicken and a Christian catering company, El Shaddai Caterers, cooked the jambalaya.
 Lots of other worked on getting everything ready for the actual distribution starting at 11 am.

 Chip’s church, Soul’s Harbor will be moving soon into what us locals call the “Old Schwegmann’s Building” in Hammond.
 It’s been vacant many years and I wrote about them moving there recently.
 The new Soul’s Harbor church building served as the distribution site Saturday.
 They just put up the banner on the old grocery making it official.
-That’s Chip’s beautiful Kimberly posing in front of the store and some of the workers gathered in front early in the morning.
+That’s some of the workers gathered in front early in the morning.

 An assembly line was formed and over 100 of the volunteers made their way through the line at least 20 times during the course of the day getting a hot meal box filled up.
 1000 meals were delivered throughout the city with the remaining folks receiving theirs through a drive through distribution line that came through for a couple of hours.